 Also in the same year of 1991, John Byrne “homages” a 1966 page by Jack Kirby again with this image of the Fantastic Four and Galactus.

-It appears that the relationship between John Byrne and Jack Kirby started out as a fan-boy, then talented plotter-artist and later a writer-artist who got to create new adventures of his idol, Jack Kirby’s co-creations, but unfortunately insulted the man he was emulating.
-This has been an interesting episode of Comic Book Historians about the published interactions between Jack Kirby and John Byrne.
+It appears that the relationship between John Byrne and Jack Kirby started out as a fan-boy, then talented plotter-artist and later a writer-artist who got to create new adventures of his idol, Jack Kirby’s co-creations, but unfortunately did not show strong signs of support for the man he was emulating.

 check out our CBH documentary videos on our CBH Youtube Channel